spacetypeco/generative-typography-SP22/README.md

 *~ Break ~*
 ### 8:15pm 👨🏻‍💻 Technical Demo

-### What is a Program?

-* Programming as Language
-* What is JavaScript?
-* Learning a language
-	* Reading documentation
-	* Searching for answers

-### How Do I JavaScript?

-* Web Browsers and the JavaScript Console
-* Primitives and Conditionals
-* Mental Modeling
-* Debugging: Finding errors and their causes

 ### Anatomy of a P5.js Sketch
 * Drawing Things!
 * The Execution Loop
 * Mouse Interactivity
-* Reading external images and fonts
 * Randomness

 ## ✏️ Week 1 Homework